(If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click here)

 A true Christian believes certain things

-1) The Creator God of the Old Testament
+1) In the Creator God of the Old Testament

 3) The resurrection of Jesus Christ and of the future resurrection of the righteous and wicked.